Kozubowicz/JavaScriptSite/public/Projects/Project 16 - React - Project 5 - Forecast/README.md

-Simple react app, to present forecast on 5 days.
+Simple react app, to present forecast for 5 days.